 - Have a good accounting system in place to keep track of all expenses and income.

 - Take advantage of the home office deduction.
 This allows you to claim a portion of your rent, mortgage interest, utilities, and insurance as a deductible expense.

 - Know which business expenses qualify as deductible expenses.
-These include: marketing, travel, office supplies, software, subscription fees, etc…
+Click here for a complete list.

 - Contribute to your IRA.
 This is a really important tax tip for freelancers, as it helps fund your retirement and also qualifies as an above the line deduction.
 The maximum deduction is $6,000.